 5. You’ll use virtual buttons and virtual assistants

 Manufacturers have been expanding screen size for years, but the smartphone of the future will likely be all screen, with display capabilities on the front, back and sides of the device.
 That means no physical buttons, not even a home button.

 As the device becomes increasingly virtual and streamlined, so will the user interface.
 Virtual assistants will take on a bigger role, helping you navigate your phone and apps, personalizing your home screen based on your patterns.
 Thanks to advances in artificial intelligence, these assistants are also becoming smarter and more intuitive.

 What will your smartphone look like in 2020 and beyond?
-These developments are likely where the trends are heading, but disruption happens quickly, so it’s impossible to say for sure.
-However, you’ll have a better idea after Mobile World Congress 2018.
+These developments are likely where the trends are heading, but disruption happens quickly, it’s impossible to say for sure.